cpubot/data-provisioner/README.md

 ### [`untilEntity`](https://github.com/10eTechnology/data-provisioner/blob/master/src/util/Resolvers/untilEntity.ts)

 This resolver accepts a `predicate` function as a parameter, with which the developer can specify their own logic for indicating whether or not the entity should be considered resolved.
+This resolver will continue to poll the entity from the API until the `predicate` returns `true`.

 > The `untilHasAttrs` resolver [uses this function internally](https://github.com/10eTechnology/data-provisioner/blob/master/src/util/Resolvers/index.ts#L19).